jenciso/kvm-provision/README.md

 ## GETTING STARTED

-To create a virtual machine (VM), you need to modify the `config.conf` file to customize some feature.
-Otherwise, you only need to specify the name of the VM.
+To create a virtual machine (VM), you need to modify the `config.conf` file in order to customize some features.
+Otherwise, you only need to specify the name of the VM and the VM will be create with the default configuration.

-Ex: creating  a VM named `centos7`
+Example: creating a VM with the name `centos7`

 ```
 ./new-vm.sh centos7
 ```

-Passing some arguments:
+Or using some arguments:

 ```
 ./new-vm.sh -n centos7 -m 1024 -c 2 -i 192.168.122.11
 ```